quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/person_library.rst

 at any specified speed up to 6m/s, but the visual animation may give the impression of "slipping" at certain speeds outside the recommended values.

-See the tutorial to get a better understanding of using cameras in the Quanser Interactive Labs.
+See the :ref:`personTutorial` to get a better understanding of using people in Quanser Interactive Labs.

 .. _personLibrary: